-An operator may request certain information to remain confidential i.e. not be placed on the public register.
-The operator must request the exclusion from the public register of commercially confidential information at the time of supply of the information requested by this notice or any other notice.
-The operator should provide clear justification for each item wishing to be kept from the register.
-The amount of information excluded from the register should be kept to the minimum necessary to safeguard the operator's commercial advantage.
+An Operator may request certain information to remain confidential i.e. not be placed on the public register.
+The Operator must request the exclusion from the public register of commercially confidential information at the time of supply of the information requested by this notice or any other notice.
+The Operator should provide clear justification for each item wishing to be kept from the register.
+The amount of information excluded from the register should be kept to the minimum necessary to safeguard the Operator's commercial advantage.

 The general principle is that information should be freely available to the public.
-An operator may request certain information in relation to a permit to remain confidential, i.e. not be placed on the public register.
-The onus is on the operator to provide a clear justification for each item he or she wishes to be kept from the register.
+An Operator may request certain information in relation to a LA-IPPC or LAPPC permit to remain confidential, i.e. not be placed on the public register.
+The onus is on the Operator to provide a clear justification for each item he or she wishes to be kept from the register.
 EP regulation 45 defines 'commercial information' as "information that is commercially or industrially confidential in relation to any person".